Concorde - the story of a plane launched prematurely (photo / video)

 Concorde has a long, interesting and moving story.
 It remains a symbol of aviation, the cutting-edge technique of the time it was built.
 Many times I think it might be better if it was launched after 2000, when the airlines market was much better developed.

-Supersonic Concorde - the plane of the future
+Supersonic Concorde - the plane of the future launched in the past

 And if it was possible in 1976, why not build a much more modern, efficient and much more advantageous Concorde 2?
 Unfortunately, there is currently no passenger plane exceeding 950km / h.
 Large aircraft companies have increasingly focused on transport capacity and comfort.